Mullens, West Virginia

 Mullens is a city in Wyoming County, West Virginia.
 The population was 1,475 at the time of the 2020 census.

 Located in a valley along the Guyandotte River within a mountainous region of southern West Virginia, the town was nearly destroyed by flash flooding in July 2001.
 While the town has attempted to redevelop with the aid of state and federal recovery money, many local businesses and residents have left the area permanently.

 Each spring, Mullens hosts the Dogwood Festival, a community celebration held at the end of April.
 The festival includes a parade through downtown, food and craft vendors, car shows, live music, and other family-oriented activities.
-Named for the blooming dogwood trees common in the area, the event serves as both a seasonal celebration and a homecoming, drawing visitors and former residents back to the city.
-It has become one of the community's most recognizable annual traditions, reflecting Mullens' small-town character and emphasis on civic pride.